A Complete Cabot Trail Itinerary – 22 Incredible Stops

 Baddeck Nova Scotia.
 Home to Alexander Graham Bell.

-He also developed many medical machines including the iron lung to help polio patients breathe and he developed techniques for the hearing impaired, becoming good friends with Helen Keller.
+He also developed many medical machines, including the iron lung, to help polio patients breathe.
+He also developed techniques for the hearing impaired and became good friends with Helen Keller.
+Fun Fact.
 Alexander Graham Bell also founded the National Geographic Society.

 2. The Uisge Ban